 a) You are permitted to reach out to vendors and encourage them to submit proposals in response to your 470 posting.

-b) Begin your Form 471 online by completing Blocks 1, 4 and 6.
-Then when you select your vendors, you can just complete Block 5 (there are no longer Blocks 2 and 3).
-Don’t forget to save your Form 471 number and security code when you create your application so you can return and finish it later using the ‘Continue Incomplete’ feature.
+b) Begin your Form 471 online by completing Blocks 1 - 4 and 6.
+Then when you select your vendors, you can just complete Block 5.
+Don't forget to save your 471 number and security code when you exit the incomplete application so you can return and finish it.
 It also will enable you to submit your Item 21 attachments online.

-c) If you didn’t electronically certify your Form 470, be sure you sign/mail a paper certification to USAC.
+c) If you didn't electronically certify your Form 470, be sure you mail a paper certification asap.